JaseGrable/Mr.-Roboger-s-Neighborhood-/README.md

 * Clone this repository to your desktop
 * Navigate to top level directory
 * open index.html in your browser
-* answer yes or no questions in form to find out what you should learn
+* enter a number and Mr. Roboger will speak to you!

 ## Known Bugs